nickmonad/blog/content/2023/static-site-generators-not-just-for-blogs.md

 we have to use the best tool for the job, and bringing along all of React to build out a few product pages just doesn't seem like the way to go.

 I could be way behind on this.
-If you're reading and find all it to be blatantly obvious, or something that was figured out years ago, awesome!
+If you're reading and find all of it to be blatantly obvious, or something that was figured out years ago, awesome!
 In my recent experience, there is still a lack of understanding around SSGs, and I hope we'll see a renaissance soon, where the simple choice is the default choice.